reincas/Lanthanide/docs/internals.md

     states = ion.states(Coupling.SLJM)
     state = states[3]
     print("Short:", state.short())
-    print("Long:", state.long(0.05))
+    print("Long:", state.long())
     print(f"W = {state["GR/7"]}")
     print(f"U = {state["GG/2"]}")
 ```

 The SLJ sub-space consists of all stretched SLJM states with M=J. The class `StateListSLJ` provides a list of
 `StateSLJ` objects representing individual states.
-It is almost identical to the class `StateListSLJ` without the
+They are identical to`StateSLJM` objects without the symmetry
-symmetry objects relating to `"Jz"`.
-The state object `StateSLJ` again acts as a dictionary with symmetry names as
+objects relating to `"Jz"`.
+The state object `StateSLJ` again acts as a dictionary with symmetry names as keys and
-keys and symmetry objects as values.
-The following sample code takes the SLJM states of Pr<sup>3+</sup> and prints
+symmetry objects as values.
+The following sample code takes the SLJM states of Pr<sup>3+</sup> and prints long string
-long string representations of all states:
+representations of all states:

 ```
 from lanthanide import Lanthanide, Coupling